natehitze/donttrustorg/index.md

 ### I thought only non-profits used .org!

 While that was the original intent for `.org`, it is not a requirement.
 Craiglist operates at `craigslist.org` and they are very much a for-profit website.
-Many other (if not all) major for-profit corporations own their `.org` domain and just forward it to their `.com` domain: `https://facebook.org`, `https://google.org`.
+Many other (if not all) major for-profit corporations own their `.org` domain: `https://facebook.org`, `https://google.org`, `https://walmart.org`.

 ### Well if I can't always trust the last 3 letters in a domain, what CAN I trust?